 The dependent variable for the rating task consists of the familiarity ratings on the four-point scale.
 Random effects will be random intercepts for participant and item.
-We will test whether words were judged as more familiar than part-words and subsequently non-words by using a CLMM from the R package ordinal (Christensen, 2022) with familiarity rating as the dependent variable and word category as predictor.
-Because the rating task has not been analyzed with a CLMM before, we will use Bain (Gu et al., 2021; Hoijtink et al., 2019).
-By taking the foils as intercept, we formulate the following informative hypotheses for Bain:
+We will test whether words were judged as more familiar than part-words and subsequently non-words by using a Cumulative Link Mixed Model (CLMM) from the R package ordinal (Christensen, 2022) with familiarity rating as the dependent variable and word category as predictor.
+Because the rating task has not been analyzed with a CLMM before, we will use the package Bain, which stands for BAyesian INformative hypothesis evaluation (Gu et al., 2021; Hoijtink et al., 2019).
+Bain computes the approximate adjusted fractional BF.
+According to Gu et al.